-This blog post highlights how the multisensory Kendore activities our teachers know and love can be altered to help students work on advanced concepts, including syllable types (“REVLOC”).
-If you are a Kendore-trained teacher, read on!
-If you would like to know more about becoming trained in our curriculum, check out Kendore Learning’s website or contact us.
+This blog post highlights how the multisensory Kendore activities teachers know and love can be altered to help students work on advanced concepts, including syllable types (“REVLOC”).
+If you’ve attended our webinars or trainings, you may be familiar with these activities!
+If you would like to know more about our accredited curricula and trainings, check out our website or contact us.

 Early in the curriculum, teachers learn how to use the Code Quest Consonant and Vowel decks to play Hot Lava to test their students’ automaticity.
 Quick recap: Set down a series of cards on the ground and ask your student to say the sound before hopping to the next card.
 If the student incorrectly identifies the sound, they fall into “hot lava” and have to go back to the beginning.
 Students love using their imaginations with this activity, pretending to meet a fiery demise when they misstep.

 The UNLOCK REVLOC deck is perfect for Hot Lava!
 Lay down two or three syllable cards next to each other to form a multisyllabic word.
 Ask students to read the word and then hop on it to stay “safe.”
 Create a path of these words.
 Note that the word you form with the REVLOC cards do not have to be real words because students need practice decoding both real and nonsense words in order to know how to apply the rules you are teaching.

 You can also create a path using a variety of single syllable cards.
 Ask the students to cross the “hot lava” by jumping only on a certain syllable type, or by naming the syllable type before they jump on the card.
 For a Hot Lava reminder, watch our demonstration video